Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Conclusions

 The recently selected NASA I/T missions ICON (Ionospheric Connection) and GOLD (Global-scale Observations of the Limb and Disk) will also address some of the key I/T issues.
 In particular, ICON will obtain the baseline characterization of the internally driven non-linear coupling between the neutral atmospheric drivers of winds, composition changes and the ionospheric responses of plasma densities and ion drifts.
 During periods of enhanced solar and geomagnetic activity ICON will determine how these parameters deviate from their baseline and will relate them to the strength of the solar wind electrical forcing that is externally applied to the global ionosphere-magnetosphere system.
 The GOLD mission will investigate the significance of atmospheric waves and tides propagating from below on the temperature structure of the thermosphere, and it will resolve how the structure of the equatorial ionosphere influences the formation and evolution of equatorial plasma density irregularities.

 { One of the goals of this review paper is to highlight how considering the commonalities of two different atmospheres can shed light on what can be learnt from one about the other.
-We have found a lot of commonalities, and have been able to talk about the two atmospheres within a common framework, but the differences between the two atmospheres create barriers to common studies. { One main difference is the plasma density, which affects the neutral-ion collision frequency and the coupling of the two ionized and neutral fluids.
-It also affects conductivity, and whether the evolution of the magnetic field is dominated by diffusion by collisions or advection by the bulk flow.
+We have found a lot of commonalities, and have been able to talk about the two atmospheres within a common framework, but the differences between the two atmospheres create barriers to common studies.
+The main difference is the plasma density, which affects neutral-ion collisions frequencies, conductivity, and resistive vs convective magnetic field nature.
 However, the Rayleigh-Taylor instability is one particular phenomena that we were able to simulate in both atmospheres using the same equations and model (\S \ref{rayleightaylor}).
-Another major difference is not only the magnitude of the magnetic field, which affects plasma-$\beta$, magnetizations and electrical conductivities, but also its geometry and time dependence.} Rather than search for common phenomena that exist in both atmospheres, the key to future collaboration is to identify common fundamental partially ionized plasma physics problems such as the Rayleigh-Taylor instability.
+Rather than search for common phenomena that exist in both atmospheres, the key to future collaboration is to identify common fundamental partially ionized plasma physics problems such as the Rayleigh-Taylor instability.
 Other common fundamental partially ionized plasma physics studies include the development of two stream instabilities in regions where ions are unmagnetized but electrons are magnetized, and the subsequent generation of turbulence (e.g. the Farley-Buneman instability).
-Also the neutral wind-driven dynamo is a common problem that can occur in the chromosphere and I/T. The use of the V-B paradigm to describe I/T phenomena that were previously described in the E,J paradigm, as was done for the neutral wind dynamo by \citet{Vas_2012}, will help shed light on the fundamental physics.
+Also the neutral wind-driven dynamo is a common problem that can occur in the chromosphere and I/T. The use of the V-B paradigm to describe I/T phenomena that were previously described in the E-J paradigm, as was done for the neutral wind dynamo by \citet{Vas_2012}, will help shed light on the fundamental physics.
 The use of detailed simulations based on these fundamental studies is also a possible route to better understanding.
 Previous examples include the work by \citep[e.g.][]{Tu_2008} on driving by electric fields.
-Simple experiments could use a two-fluid model (neutrals and charge-balanced plasma) to determine whether charge separation in the electrodynamic description truly is required to generate the dynamo or, instead, is transient and merely incidental to the process. { However at some point, we must also address the effects of anisotropic, multi-species thermal conduction, viscosity, and thermoelectric effects in such studies.} } }
+Future studies could also involve numerical experiments of a localized neutral wind in a static, uniform background magnetic field, plasma, and neutral gas, using a three-fluid model (neutrals, electrons, and ions) that retains the displacement current in Amp\`ereÕs law, which would help test the magnetohydrodynamic interpretation of the neutral wind-driven dynamo.
+Simpler experiments could use a two-fluid model (neutrals and charge-balanced plasma) to determine whether charge separation in the electrodynamic description truly is required to generate the dynamo or, instead, is transient and merely incidental to the process.} }